Will Genia

 Genia before World Cup match against USA.

-Sanchez William Genia (born 17 January 1988) is an Australian professional rugby union coach and former player, currently coaching with the Kintetsu Liners (花園近鉄ライナーズ) in Japan.
+Sanchez William Genia (born 17 January 1988) is an Australian professional rugby union coach and former player.
 Genia's playing position was scrum-half.
 He had previously played in the Super Rugby for the Queensland Reds (2007–2015) and Melbourne Rebels (2018–2019), and finished his career for the Kintetsu Liners in Japan.
 He also had previously played for Stade Français in France's Top 14 from 2015 to 2017.

 Born in Port Moresby, Papua New Guinea, he played for Australia at international level from 2009 to 2019.
-Genia made his test debut against New Zealand and went on to earn 110 international caps.
-Former New Zealand scrum-half Justin Marshall said Genia was "the best in the world for his position".
+Genia made his Test debut against New Zealand and went on to earn 110 international caps.
+Once a nominee for the World Rugby Men's Player of the Year, Genia has been called "the best in the world for his position" former New Zealand scrum-half Justin Marshall.

 Family and early life

 Genia was born in Port Moresby, Papua New Guinea.
 He was introduced to rugby union when he moved to Brisbane, Queensland, Australia at the age of 12 for his secondary education at Brisbane Boys' College (BBC), boarding at the school from 2000 to 2005.
 Genia played rugby for the Australia 'A' Schoolboys team in 2005, and was part of the Australian Under 19 rugby team that won the IRB World Championship in 2006.